turingschool/backend-curriculum-site/module1/lessons/intro_to_classes.md

 end
 ```

-Wrapping these methods in a class changed the way we will interact them and provided some organization.
+Wrapping these methods in a class changed the way we will interact with them and provided some organization.
 We've provided an indication to our future selves and to others who might work with this code that these methods are related.

 One of the primary functions of a class is to create new instances of that class.
 Putting these methods inside of this class means that we will now need to call them on an instance of that class.
 They are now **instance methods**.